Italy's Salvini in Sicily to push new hard line on migration - Journal du Cameroun

 – Migrant centres –

-To speed up deportations — of which there were just 6,500 in 2017 — Salvini will have to increase the number of detention centres and sign agreements with origin countries, many of which are not eager to re-receive their citizens.
+To speed up deportations — of which there were just 6,500 in 2017 — Salvini will have to increase the number of detention centres and sign agreements with origin countries, many of which are not eager to take refugees back.

 In a bid to find funds, Salvini is eying the billions of euros set aside every year to deal with the demands of the asylum seekers.